 In the aftermath of the Deepwater Horizon event, offshore energy companies joined together to form HWCG with the mission of developing a comprehensive and rapid deepwater containment response system for the Gulf of Mexico.

-We manage the logistics, planning and facilitation of deepwater incident response for our members.
+We manage the facilitation of a deepwater incident response for our members.
 Beyond our owned assets, we maintain agreements with over thirty service partners who will provide additional services, equipment, expertise and personnel during a response effort.
 This allows us to bring together the best possible resources, regardless of ownership, to respond on an immediate basis.

 Our response system builds on the equipment proven effective in the eventual containment of the Deepwater Horizon's drilled well, including the Helix Fast Response System (HFRS) with the Q4000 intervention vessel and Helix Producer 1 from Helix Energy Solutions Group.
 HWCG continues to develop industry-leading solutions with continual equipment upgrades and expanding capabilities.

 HWCG’s existing well containment system capabilities include: